maxvfischer/DIY-CNC-machine/README.md

 I ran out of AWG22 cables when soldering the X-axis stepper motor cables, therefore you will see different type of cables in the upcoming images.
 Because of this, I had to insert the shrinking tubes before I soldered the cables.
 Please disregard this and follow the previous instructions.

-The extended cables of the X-axis stepper motor was cut at a length so that they reached up and behind the Z-axis stepper motor, through the X-axis cable chain and through the Y-axis cable chain to the front of the CNC machine.
+The extended cables of the X-axis stepper motor were cut at a length so that they reached up and behind the Z-axis stepper motor, through the X-axis cable chain and through the Y-axis cable chain to the front of the CNC machine.

 ![solder_steppers_x_axis_1.jpg](./images/build/frame/solder_steppers_x_axis_1.jpg)